storyblok/custom-app-examples/README.md

 # Custom Apps Examples

 A collection of custom apps for Storyblok created by the community.
-Read more about creating custom apps [here](https://www.storyblok.com/docs/plugins/custom-application)
+Read more about creating custom apps [here](https://www.storyblok.com/docs/plugins/custom-application).
+Custom apps can be built by any partner.
+Read more about our partners and how to become one of them [here](https://www.storyblok.com/partners).

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Table of Content) -->
 <details>